mindsmiths/examples/nola/README.md

 *In case you want to see a more detailed tutorial go to the following link* http://docs.sandbox.mindsmiths.io/

-> NOTE: you will need TELEGRAM BOT TOKEN and OPEN API KEY.
+> NOTE: you will need a TELEGRAM BOT TOKEN and an OPEN API KEY.
 You can find API key here: https://beta.openai.com/account/api-keys.